jewelsofthought/neshama/site/posts/tol/social/the_movement.md

 If we all desire this globalisation, this unit, how can we live in a system that upholds private property rights, and allows for the ownership of resources?
 We have to declare certain resources like air, water and land unknowable--though we are so invested in land ownership, an almost sacrosanct edit – perhaps necessarily so.

-But if we do not free all of these, we have to find some way to implement and acknowledge the responsibility that those who “own” these resources that affect us all, have.
+But if we do not free all of these, we have to find some way to implement and acknowledge the responsibility that those who "own" these resources that affect us all, have.

 We have to: 1.
 Stop all nuclear production immediately 2.
 Ban all new nuclear facilities, except those that are necessary for medical purposes.
 3. Phase out all inessential military related production.
 Perhaps transform the military to service orientated activities.
 4. Change compulsory military service into a national service orientated activity.
 5. Phase out irradiation facilities.
 6. Phase out nuclear, coal and oil based energy facilities, replacing them with distributed, local sustainable energy facilities.
 7. Remove all non-essential chemical production, except for those that are essential to our survival.
 8. Eat and produce only pesticide, chemical free foods that have not been genetically modified.
 9. Support alternative and natural healing modalities and products.